 The method involves managers taking the time to get out of their office and randomly wander around their organisation to observe processes and listen to employees.
 The expected outcome is that they will be better able to communicate their vision, energise and motivate their staff, improve productivity, become more approachable and tackle any issues swiftly.

 It is important that the manager gets to know the staff on a personal level and listens to their concerns as well as commits to following up on any staff concerns that are uncovered.

 Do you tend to manage from the comfort of your office, communicating primarily by email and telephone or do you take the time to spontaneously visit your staff and build a rapport with them?
 If not, would you have time to do this?
 Do you think it would be beneficial?

 It can be useful to make the distinction between leadership and management.

 Management tends to be task-oriented and concerned with processes and efficiency, whereas leadership is more people-oriented and concerned with motivation and communicating the vision.
 Managers are usually more technical and leaders are more creative.
 But it is important that both leaders and managers utilise skills from both roles.

 When leadership and management theory was in its infancy, it was believed that leadership skills were part of an individual’s genetic makeup and that they were ‘destined’ to lead.
 In the modern era, this paradigm has shifted so that leadership is thought to be a skill like any other that can be learned and developed.

-Similarly, early theories postulated that leadership styles were inherent in the individual whereas later theories argue that a leader is able to adapt the style that they use depending upon the circumstances.
+Similarly, early theories postulated that leadership styles were inherent in the individual whereas later theories argue that a leader is able to adopt different styles depending upon the circumstances.